mistakia/nano-community/docs/getting-started-devs/protocol-reference.md

 ## Broadcasting a Vote

-- only when an election is first started, which can be by the election scheduler or via vote hinting
+- when an election is first started, which can be by the election scheduler or via [vote hinting](#vote-hinting)

 #### Notable Functions